MLB tells players at most 60 games; 50 or fewer possible

 While the NBA and NHL have found ways to restart their sports, baseball has been unable to cope with the economic dislocation because of the new coronavirus and the prospect of playing in empty ballparks, reverting to the fractious labor strife that led to eight work stoppages from 1972-95.
 With time slipping away, the sport will have at best its shortest schedule since the dawn of professional baseball in the 1870s.

+Complicating any possible resumption, Philadelphia and Toronto closed their training sites in Florida and San Francisco shut down its facility in Arizona following positive tests for COVID-19 or symptoms that could indicate the disease.
+The Phillies said five players were among eight individuals who had tested positive.

+Texas also shut its camp in Arizona, saying no players or staff had tested positive but that it wanted to expand its testing protocols.

-The sides are increasingly dismayed with each other and appear headed to a spring training lockout in 2022.
+Players and MLB are increasingly dismayed with each other and appear headed to a spring training lockout in 2022.
 Still, they agree on one novelty: MLB’s latest proposal this week include starting extra innings with a runner on second base, and the union’s counter-proposal said that would be acceptable for 2020 only, in the event of an agreement.

 That aspect, first reported by USA Today, was confirmed to The Associated Press by a person familiar with the negotiations who spoke on condition of anonymity because no announcements were made.